-Its riches and warm welcoming people are attracting travelers from around the world for centuries.
 Just like almost any other place in the world, your visit to Sri Lanka, and experience of it, is influenced by weather and its seasons.

 Some times of the year offer a more pleasant experience in some parts of the country.
 While in other parts of the country you might be absolutely miserable during the same part of the year, just like visiting Scottish highlands in November or Rome in August.

 Sri Lanka’s weather is influenced through the year by both northeastern and southwestern monsoons.

 Between the middle of April till September southwestern monsoon, also known as Yala, is bringing heavy rains to the southern shore and highlands of central Sri Lanka.

 From November to March the northeastern monsoon called Maha is bringing wet weather to the northeastern coast and inland area.
 Some years this monsoon exerts its influence on the northeast coast even in April.

 So, if you are planning to visit Sri Lanka in April, what regions and placer are offering the most pleasant experience?
 In short, the Cultural Triangle.

 The central region encompassing three historic capital cities, Anuradhapura, Polonnaruwa, Kandy; where some of the oldest and most important cultural monuments of the Sinhala civilization are located.